Pellentesque mollis nec orci id tincidunt. Sed mollis risus eu nisi aliquet, sit amet fermentum justo dapibus.

 Timing is a huge part of the preparation stage.
 I always ask my clients to arrive as early as possible to a photoshoot.
 No later than 10 minutes before.
 Why?
 By turning up on the dot or late you will feel rushed.
 You’ll need to get changed quickly and head straight into shooting time to ensure you get the most out of your time.
 However, if you arrive slightly earlier you can get dressed, take some time to sit have a drink and relax.
 You’ll start your session feeling calm and prepared for your photoshoot.

-Find out the most appropriate style for you by speaking to a personal stylist such as Next Chapter Styling or Ava Personal Stylist.
+Find out the most appropriate style for your by speaking to a personal stylish.
 They’ll help you learn about the colours and shapes of clothes to compliment your personality, your body shape and your skin tone.

 Of course, this isn’t always the most affordable option so I would say follow these three golden rules: